-with a mournful look, but a good appetite, she helped herself to ham and eggs.
-Now and again she held a handkerchief to her eyes and rocked herself to and fro, through a newspaper-but that takes time-and the other to go to Aunt Mary's, which we can do at once."
+Just then Mrs. Sheridan came down to breakfast; with a mournful look, but a good appetite, she helped herself to ham and eggs.
+Now and again she held a handkerchief to her eyes and rocked herself to and fro.

 "It's a sad world," she cried, at length.
 "Millicent, pass the toast and make some more tea, will you?
 Yes, a vale of tears," she added.
 "Put two spoonfuls in, and make sure the kettle boils."